 "Connecting with reading" responses are responses to assigned readings.
-The purpose is to stimulate students to actively engage with readings and thus also be earlier and better prepared for class (and exams).
-To get full credit, you must complete three of these satisfactorily during the term.
-The length for a Connecting response is exactly one (full, can be single- or double-spaced) page of text in a word-processing document for each response.
-Responses should have complete sentences, good grammar, reasonable organization, and at least two paragraphs.
-Each Connecting response must be based on the assigned readings corresponding to a due date that has not already passed.
+Their purpose is to stimulate students to actively engage with readings and thus also be earlier and better prepared for class (and exams).
+To get full credit, you must complete four of these satisfactorily during the term.
+The length for a Connecting response is exactly one (full, can be single- or double-spaced) page of typed, machine-printed, or clearly handwritten text for each.
+Each Connecting response must be based on the assigned readings corresponding to a due date for the Connecting response.
 For each Connecting response, you must refer to the content in the assigned reading for that due date (citing specifically one or more pages in the reading).
-You're free to choose what to write about, but here are suggestions of things that work well for this assignment - any of these might work well for structuring one Connecting response:
+You are free to choose what you write about, but here are suggestions of things that work well for this assignment - any of these approaches might work well for structuring one Connecting response:

-- a.
-Describe an idea or finding that you think is very important and explain why you think it is important. - b.
-Describe an idea or finding that you think is questionable and explain why it's questionable. - c.
-Think about how content in readings can be applied to understanding the motivational, emotional, or personality patterns of significant others in your life (boyfriend, girlfriend, spouse, partner, etc.) both in present and in past (i.e., those with whom your relationship ended). - d.
+a.
+Describe an idea or finding that you think is very important and explain why you think it is important.

+b.
+Describe an idea or finding that you think is questionable and explain why it's questionable.

+c.
+Think about how content in readings can be applied to understanding the motivational, emotional, or personality patterns of significant others in your life (boyfriend, girlfriend, spouse, partner, etc.) both in present and in past (i.e., those with whom your relationship ended).

+d.
 Think about how content in readings can be applied to understanding the motivational, emotional, or personality patterns of the person you know best (who may be a friend, parent, or sibling).

 e.
-Think about times, moments, or situations in your life when you had a very clear motivation, or a very strong emotion, that led you to a clear course of action or reaction, and describe how something in the reading can help in understanding the emotional reactions and actions you engaged in.
+Think about times, moments, or situations in your life when you had a very clear motivation that led you to a clear course of action or reaction, and describe how something in the reading can help in understanding the reactions and actions you had.